mhuusko5/Knock/README.md

 Knock
 =====
-Trigger Activator actions with a knock/hard tap on your iOS device (demo/download at http://www.mhuusko5.com/#knock).
+Trigger Activator actions with a knock/hard tap on your iOS device.